 A: The firm permits the secretaries and paralegals that work in our workers’ compensation unit to discuss compensation cases by phone if they recognize the client.
 These individuals are not lawyers, however, and cannot give legal advice.
 They can assist you, however, regarding doctor’s appointments and scheduled court hearings.
 When you call our office, please inform us of any changes in your work status or medical condition.
 Please be sure to leave a current telephone number and address.

 Please call when you find it necessary to call, and leave a detailed message indicating exactly what information you wish to obtain.
 This will allow our attorneys to get the information to you as soon as possible either from court or through one of our staff members.
-If you have an appointment it would be appreciated if you would call the morning of the appointment to verify the date and time.
-We only take telephone appointments at this time due to the pandemic that is in our country.
 We can make telephone appointments with you at a time convenient for you and our attorneys.

 Q: How long will it take for my case to be completed?